rameel/ramstack.alpinegear.js/src/plugins/dialog/README.md

 * Buttons inside nested dialogs may be treated as part of an outer form
 * Validation and submission semantics become unpredictable across browsers

-For these reasons, we do not attempt to emulate or implement workarounds for nested dialog behavior.
+For these reasons, we intentionally do not attempt to emulate or implement workarounds for nested dialog behavior.

 ### Recommended pattern